

 Resources

-• CQAG Communication 1 – extending an invitation to potential CQAG members template
+• CQAG Communication 1 – Extending an invitation to proposed external members to join CQAG template

 • CQAG Topic Coordinator’s Structured Summary Report template